Patron saint: In Christianity

-Occupations sometimes have a patron saint who had been connected somewhat with it, although some of the connections were tenuous.
-Lacking such a saint, an occupation would have a patron whose acts or miracles in some way recall the profession.
-For example, when the previously unknown occupation of photography appeared in the 19th century, Saint Veronica was made its patron, owing to how her veil miraculously received the imprint of Christ's face after she wiped off the blood and sweat.
+Some occupations have a patron saint associated with them whose acts or miracles in some way recall the profession.
+For example, when photography emerged in the 19th century, Saint Veronica became its patron saint, owing to how her veil miraculously received the imprint of Christ's face after she wiped off the blood and sweat..

 The veneration or commemoration and recognition of patron saints or saints in general is found in Catholicism (including Eastern Catholicism), Eastern Orthodoxy, Oriental Orthodoxy, and among some Lutherans and Anglicans.
 According to the Catholic catechism a person's patron saint, having already attained the beatific vision, is able to intercede with God for their needs.

 Apart from Lutheranism and Anglicanism, it is, however, generally discouraged in other Protestant branches, such as Reformed Christianity, where the practice is considered a form of idolatry.

 Catholicism

 A saint can be assigned as a patron by a venerable tradition, or chosen by election.
 The saint is considered a special intercessor with God and the proper advocate of a particular locality, occupation, etc., and merits a special form of religious observance.
 A term in some ways comparable is "titular", which is applicable only to a church or institution.